Visual Instructions Editor

 Save Changes

 Default = OFF when editing.
-Once Autosave is toggled to OFF, it will allow the user to select the Save Changes button to save any changes to the instructions.
+Once Autosave is toggled to OFF, it will allow the user to select Save Changes to save any changes to the instructions.

 Setting